hnez/pyturi/README.md

     $touch itpe.tpe

-The tape files consist of an array of Big-Endian 32 bit unsigned integers, this is likely to change in the future as it is against the vturi specifications.
+The tape files consist of a list of numbers seperated by newlines.